QuietlyWorking/qwu_transparency/src/site/notes/003 Humans, Orgs and Tools/Missing Pixel Project (The)/Splinter/Splinter - Luminara Story for MP.md

 She did a quick internal SDF, then said, "I'm ready."

 With that, Ez gently placed an arm on each finger of her right palm and the other three rotated in a circle pattern on the palm.
 Lumala felt the light pressure of Ez's touch along with a subtle tingling feeling, as if a light electrical charge was starting at her fingertips and slowly moving up to the to of her head.
 Almost immediately as the feeling reached the top of her head, Ez stopped and floated over to her left hand and duplicated the process exactly like the first.
-Once Ez completed three process, he floated back to the table, "All done most precious one.
+Once Ez completed the process, he floated back to the table, "All done most precious one.
 We're both gonna need a long rest after that.
 Hydrate, then lie down quickly... within 15min you won't get to choose where you're lying for the next 12 hours hahaha.
 I'm gonna have to power down so chop chop."

 Lumala chugged some water, washed her face, and just got to get bed when it hit her... lights out!
 She just got out a, "So this is what yoouuuu m..." as her head hit the pillow.
 They were both out for 20 hours.

 //Over the next two months she learns to navigate her new powers and what it's like to share thoughts with Ez...// Lumala wakes with a headache and sore muscles, like the day after a triathlon.
 Her vision feels blurry but also dull in an odd way.
-As she shuffled to get water and a banana the squished her eyelids shut and rolled her eyes to try and get her eyesight back.
+As she shuffled to get water and a banana she squished her eyelids shut and rolled her eyes to try and get her eyesight back.
 She got two bites into the banana when she heard Ez stretch on the table... as he rolled up on his legs, he opened his eyes.
 Lumala screamed and covered her eyes, her banana and water falling to the floor.
 Her eyes burned with intensity.
 Colors she's never seen and pain she never felt.

 It's okay!
 It's okay!
 She could hear Ez saying.
 Your brain's just making sense of all the new connections.
 The next few weeks are gonna be rough but then we can get to work.